-The September 6, 2015, Sunday Review section of the New York Times printed a letter from Bill as the author of The Afterlife of Adam Smith.
+The Sunday Review section of the New York Times printed a letter from Bill as the author of The Afterlife of Adam Smith.
 The letter was written in response to an opinion piece from the previous week quoting Smith’s The Wealth of Nations out of context, a frequent occurrence nowadays which became the main theme of Bill’s latest book.

-On October 2, 2011, Bill was among invited authors at “Read Local: Author’s Market at Redbery Books” in Cable, Wisconsin, home of the American Birkebeiner ski race.
+Bill was among invited authors at “Read Local: Author’s Market at Redbery Books” in Cable, Wisconsin, home of the American Birkebeiner ski race.
 A good time was had by all (see media).
 Manuscript excerpts were read from Bill’s recent work, Eliot Asinof and the Truth of the Game.
 Thanks Redbery Books!

 Bill’s summary of the latest Oxfordian research on The Merchant of Venice (“Origins of Shylock’s Venice: Mermaid Tavern or H.K.U.?”) appeared in the Summer 2011 issue of Shakespeare Matters, published by the Shakespeare Fellowship.
 His review of the new Oxfordian edition for Shakespeare’s Othello (edited by Richard Whalen and Ren Draya) was included in the Spring 2011 issue of the Shakespeare-Oxford Society Newsletter.

-On January 26, 2011, Bill spoke before a large audience at the Central Wisconsin Baseball Hall of Fame’s ninth annual induction ceremony.
+Bill spoke before a large audience at the Central Wisconsin Baseball Hall of Fame’s ninth annual induction ceremony.
 The event was held in Wausau, Wisconsin, where the subject of Bill’s new book, the late American writer Eliot Asinof (1919-2008), played minor league baseball in 1941.

-In 2010, Bill was named among the “Top 150 Most Influential Valpo People” by the university alumni association.
+Bill was named among the “Top 150 Most Influential Valpo People” by the university alumni association.
 Thanks alma mater!

-On November 21, 2009, Bill was keynote speaker for the annual Thanksgiving luncheon sponsored by the Mayflower Society at the Union League Club of Chicago.
+Bill was keynote speaker for the annual Thanksgiving luncheon sponsored by the Mayflower Society at the Union League Club of Chicago.
 A large, enthusiastic audience attended his slideshow presentation on the early Civil War career of Ulysses S. Grant.
 Bill was also featured in the latest issue of the society’s newsletter, and all copies of his Grant book quickly sold out at the event.

-On February 26, 2009, Bill was interviewed for over 20 minutes on Chicago WJJF Radio by author and humorist Ray Hanania.
+Bill was interviewed for over 20 minutes on Chicago WJJF Radio by author and humorist Ray Hanania.
 In conjunction with the Lincoln Bicentennial, the topic was Bill’s second book Ulysses S. Grant 1861-1864, and Grant’s relationship with Abraham Lincoln.
 After discussing how both Lincoln and Grant changed their minds about Abolition during the course of the war, Ray asked Bill for an interpretation of this opinion shift and his response was “To me, it’s a sign of intelligence.”

-In January 2009, at the request of the famed Bardo Museum in Tunis, Bill donated two copies of his most recent work, Perpetua of Carthage, to the museum library.
+At the request of the famed Bardo Museum in Tunis, Bill donated two copies of his most recent work, Perpetua of Carthage, to the museum library.
 The book features cover art photographed by the author’s wife Marion during their 2007 visit in Tunisia.
 The Bardo Museum contains one of the world’s largest collections of Roman mosaic art.

-On November 15, 2008, a copy of Bill’s most recent book, Perpetua of Carthage, was auctioned off (after some competitive bidding) at the annual Martinmass fundraiser sponsored by Saint Luke’s Episcopal Church in Evanston, Illinois.
+A copy of Bill’s most recent book, Perpetua of Carthage, was auctioned off (after some competitive bidding) at the annual Martinmass fundraiser sponsored by Saint Luke’s Episcopal Church in Evanston, Illinois.